Drifter-Supremo/gorlea-snap-tales/memory-bank/activeContext.md

 8. ✅ Add protected routes for authenticated users.
 9. ✅ Add logo to the application and set as favicon.
 10. ✅ Build genre selection UI component with tooltips and visual feedback.
+11. ✅ Configure Firebase Storage security rules for story images.
+12. ✅ Implement Firebase Storage for story image uploads.
-11. [ ] Set up Firestore collections structure and security rules.
+13. [ ] Set up Firestore collections structure and security rules.
-12. [ ] Configure Firebase Storage security rules for profile pictures.
-13. [ ] Implement OpenAI integration for story generation.
+14. [ ] Implement OpenAI integration for story generation.
+15. [ ] Refine Firebase Storage security rules for production.

 ## Active Decisions and Considerations